Codename-Duzers/Math-answers-website/README.md

 # Math-answers-website
-Its a site for math
+Its a site for math, it includes Powers, Roots, hcf and lcm